PoliteGirl/question/Database.md

 * We store these documents in a collection.
 Data stored in NoSQL db is mostly unstructured.
 * Schema free dynamically typed data.

+### Q : What is a Collection in MongoDB?
+A : A collection in MongoDB is a group of MongoDB documents.
+It is similar to a table in relational databases but does not enforce a schema.

 ### Q : Explain Namespace?
 A : namespace is the series of the collection name and database name.

 ### Q : Explain Indexes in MongoDB?
+A :
+* Indexing in MongoDB is the process of creating indexes (similar to database indexes in SQL) to improve query performance.
+Indexes allow MongoDB to locate data more quickly, reducing the amount of data that needs to be scanned.

-A : In MongoDB, we use Indexes for executing the queries efficiently; without using Indexes, MongoDB should carry out a collection scan, i.e., scan all the documents of a collection, for selecting the documents which match the query statement.
+* In MongoDB, we use Indexes for executing the queries efficiently; without using Indexes, MongoDB should carry out a collection scan, i.e., scan all the documents of a collection, for selecting the documents which match the query statement.
 If a suitable index is available for a query, MongoDB will use an index for restricting the number of documents it should examine.

 * Single field Index
 * Compound Index